 Dean John Jackson of the School of Social Policy & Practice is cited in this article about the NAACP’s annual convention, which starts in Philadelphia this Saturday.

 Penn in the News

-Nader Engheta of the School of Engineering and Applied Science is featured for presenting a theory for metamaterial that acts as an analog computer.
+Matthew Blaze of the School of Engineering and Applied Science is cited for contributing to a paper about encryption.

 Gerald Faulhaber of the Wharton School says, “Any government can shut you down, so you have to be willing to play the regulatory game.”

 Louis Rulli of the Law School comments on a case against the Philadelphia district attorney and Pennsylvania’s civil forfeiture law.

 Sherrill Davison of the School of Veterinary Medicine is quoted on the impact bird flu can have on the U.S. poultry business.